Fricke's Tree Service

 How Trees Help in Noise Reduction

 Trees act as natural sound barriers, providing a range of benefits that contribute to noise reduction in urban settings.
-Here are some key ways in which trees help:
+Here are some key ways in which trees help:1.
+Absorption of Sound

 - High-frequency sounds, like those from construction